frclasso/pyspark_on_docker_2025/README.md

     $ docker-compose up -d               (start/re-start)

+# Listing files
+docker exec -it spark_on_docker-spark-master-1 ls -la /opt/spark/

-## Check the logs content and getting the connection information
+# Check the logs content and getting the connection information
     $ docker logs spark_on_docker-spark-master-1

 `WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable`